 In late 1994–early 1995, Ms. Parver was a member of Mayor-elect Guiliani’s Transition Team for Uniformed Services, which screened and recommended candidates for Commissioners of the New York City Police, Fire and Correction Departments.

 Ms. Parver is a Special Master of the First Appellate Department, appointed in 2012 to conduct mediations.
 She is also a Referee for the First Department Appellate Division Disciplinary Committee, formerly chaired a hearing panel of that Disciplinary Committee and is a Referee for the New York State Commission on Judicial Conduct.

 Ms. Parver established and now oversees the Susan Price Carr Scholarship Committee, which awards several scholarships annually to Columbia Law School students.
-She is a member of the Board of the ASPCA and Columbia Law School's Board of Visitors and is a former board member of the New York Council of Defense Lawyer (“NYCDL”).
+She is a member of the Board of the ASPCA and Columbia Law School's Board of Visitors and is a former board member of the New York Council of Defense Lawyers (“NYCDL”).
 She is also a member of the Board of the Curran Principal Academy (formerly the Paul J. Curran Foundation).

 White Collar, Board Governance, Compliance and Internal Investigations

 - Represented clients in grand jury and SEC investigations of FCPA violations, and has handled related MLAT subpoenas.

 - Represented numerous clients in grand jury, SEC and NASD investigations of insider trading and other violations, as well as in parallel civil proceedings.
 Clients include an arbitrage firm, the heads of the stock loan and arbitrage departments of major brokerage firms, high-level traders and equity sales representatives, and corporate officers and directors.